How-To: Write a Kafka Producer using Twitter Stream (Twitter HBC Client)

-You can download and run a complete Sample here.
+You can find a complete sample project here.

 Requirements